Chacha Cricket

-Chaudhry Abdul Jalil (چوہدری عبدالجلیل, born 8 October 1949), famously known as Chacha Cricket (چاچا کرکٹ) (meaning 'Uncle Cricket'), is a renowned Pakistani cricket mascot.
+Chaudhry Abdul Jalil (چوہدری عبدالجلیل, born 8 October 1949), famously known as Chacha Cricket (چاچا کرکٹ) (meaning 'Uncle Cricket'), is a Pakistani cricket mascot.

-Jalil is regularly seen at cricket matches involving Pakistan.
+Abdul Jalil is regularly seen at cricket matches involving Pakistan.
 He is easily recognized by his white beard, his full green kurta dress, and his white cap decorated with a sequined star and crescent moon.
 He is usually armed with a Pakistani flag and initiates many crowd chants.

 While his support for Pakistan is very strong, he remains good-natured and is also a popular figure amongst opposition fans such as England's Barmy Army.

 Career

 Early years (1969–1996)

-Jalil watched his first international match at Lahore Stadium at the age of 19, when the England team led by Colin Cowdrey visited Pakistan in 1969.
+Abdul Jalil watched his first international match at Lahore Stadium at the age of 19, when the England team led by Colin Cowdrey visited Pakistan in 1969.
 From 1973 to 1996, he worked as an assistant foreman at a water-pumping station in Abu Dhabi.
 He first rose to prominence during the 1994 Austral-Asia Cup in Sharjah, where he debuted his unique outfit and his ability to engage the crowd in passionate chants.

 By 1996, his face was recognizable to virtually every Pakistani cricket fan.
 It was then that the Pakistan Cricket Board offered him to become their official cheerleader.
 PCB Chairman Syed Zulfiqar Bokhari asked him to return to Pakistan, where he would be sponsored by the Board to accompany the national team on domestic and foreign tours.
-Jalil consulted with cricketers Wasim Akram and Moin Khan, who persuaded him to come since they expected Pakistan International Airlines cricket team, the team they represented domestically, to employ him.
+Abdul Jalil consulted with cricketers Wasim Akram and Moin Khan, who persuaded him to come since they expected Pakistan International Airlines cricket team, the team they represented domestically, to employ him.
 Therefore, he returned to his native country after leaving his job in 1998.